-In Years 12 and 13, students may choose to continue German to AS or A level to sit the Edexcel examination at the end of the school year.
+In Years 12 and 13, students may choose to continue German to AS or A level to following the Cambridge syllabus 9717.
 At this level the emphasis is on discussing issues in today’s society and on expressing, justifying opinions and developing convincing arguments, both in speaking and in writing.
-They also study German literature and films.

 At A Level students also study German literature and films.